 Receivables include Federal and state government grant and contract receivables, including unbilled receivables, contributions receivable, and trade receivables.
-ZERO TO THREE determines the allowance for uncollectable accounts receivable based on historical experience, an assessment of economic conditions, and a review of individual past due amounts.
+ZERO TO THREE determines the allowance for credit losses based on a review of the net amount expected to be collected as of the statement of financial position date based on the credit losses expected to arise over the life of the receivable.
 Accounts receivable are written off when deemed uncollectable.
-At September 30, 2023, the allowance was \$37,900.
+At September 30, 2024, the allowance was \$22,048.
 Receivables from contracts with customers are reported as accounts receivable, net in the accompanying statement of financial position.